-The first step to file a long term care claim for insurance coverage is to contact the insurance company and follow their process for opening a claim.
-Most long-term care insurance companies post claim packets explaining how to file a long term care claim and you can download it from their websites.
-Or they’ll have online claim forms, provide a phone number, or send a packet by mail to help you file a long term care claim.
+The first step in how to file a long term care claim for insurance coverage is to contact the insurance company and follow their process for opening a claim.
+Most long-term care insurance companies post full claim packets online, explaining how to file a long term care claim.
+Those packets can be downloaded from their websites, which are listed below.
+Other long term care companies have online claim forms, provide a phone number, or send a packet by mail to help families file a long term care claim.

-Typically, to file a long term care claim, the long-term care insurance company will need the name of the beneficiary, the policy number, the reason for opening a claim and in some cases, an assessment by a Registered Nurse and/or a form signed by the beneficiary’s physician.
+Typically, when going through how to file a long term care claim, the long-term care insurance company will need the name of the beneficiary, the policy number, the reason for opening a claim and in some cases, an evaluation by a Registered Nurse and/or a form signed by the beneficiary’s physician.
+They might conduct a phone interview with the person needing care, or ask for proof of a recent diagnosis or hospital stay.

 Each long-term care policy has stated rules for when a person can file a long term care claim.
 For example, in the case of memory loss, defined as mild-to-severe cognitive impairment, the reason will typically be for “constant safety monitoring.”
 This means the person may be physically very independent, but due to memory issues, must have supervision to avoid wandering or lack of safety in the home.